These wonderfully soft and chewy keto chocolate chip cookies are made with almond flour and extra dark chocolate chips.

 I'm not a fan of sugar-free chocolate chips.
 I prefer the real thing.
 I like to use these extra-dark chocolate chips.

-The best way to ensure that cookies are chewy is to cool them completely on the baking sheet and not on a cooling rack.
+The best way to ensure cookies are chewy is to cool them completely on the baking sheet and not on a cooling rack.

 No, you can't.
 Coconut flour is completely different than almond flour and very drying.
 It won't work in this recipe.